-Year 5 Areas of study: Chronological understanding: Skills: Britain's settlement by Anglo-Saxons and Scots The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor A non-European society that provides contrasts with British history - The Ancient Mayan Civilisation Understand that a timeline can be divided into BC and AD Order significant events, movements and dates on a timeline.
+Year 5 National Curriculum objectives: In this unit, children will be taug pht to: Year 5 Areas of study: Britain's settlement by Anglo-Saxons and Scots The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor A non-European society that provides contrasts with British history - The Ancient Mayan Civilisation Chronological understanding: Understand that a timeline can be divided into BC and AD Order significant events, movements and dates on a timeline.
 Describe the main changes in a period in history.
-Share Investigate Apply Similarities Differences Knowledge and understanding of events, people and changes in the past: Choose reliable sources of information to find out about the past.
+Skills: Share Investigate Apply Similarities Differences Knowledge and understanding of events, people and changes in the past: Choose reliable sources of information to find out about the past.
 Give own reasons why changes may have occurred, backed up by evidence.
 Describe similarities and differences between some people, events and artefacts studied Describe how historical events studied affect/influence life today.
 Make links between some of the features of past societies.
 (E.g. religion, houses, society, technology.)
 Historical interpretation: Understand that some evidence from the past is propaganda, opinion or misinformation, and that this affects interpretations of history.
 Give reasons why there may be different accounts of history.
 Evaluate evidence to choose the most reliable forms.
-Express insights Examine diversity Share Research Chronological Reflect Demonstrate Historical enquiry: Use documents, printed sources (e.g. archive materials) the Internet, databases, pictures, photographs, music, artefacts, historic buildings, visits to museums and galleries and visits to sites to collect evidence about the past (Chocolate making visit to school).
+Express insights Examine diversity Share Research Chronological thinking Reflect Demonstrate Historical enquiry: Use documents, printed sources (e.g. archive materials) the Internet, databases, pictures, photographs, music, artefacts, historic buildings, visits to museums and galleries and visits to sites to collect evidence about the past (Chocolate making visit to school).
 Choose reliable sources of evidence to answer questions, realising that there is often not a single answer to historical questions.
 Investigate own lines of enquiry by posing questions to answer.
 Organisation and communication: Communicate ideas about from the past using different genres of writing, drawing, diagrams, data handling, drama role-play, storytelling and using ICT.
 Plan and present a self-directed project or research about the studied period. critical thinking Evaluate Legacy